Volunteer and Intern opportunities

 The following sets out the principles, practices and procedures which the RSS will follow in the appointment, training and management of volunteers and interns.

 Volunteers/interns are selected based on skills, experience, interests, the organisation’s needs and the person’s availability for a project.

 Expressions of interest are welcome.
-They should be addressed to the HR Director (email@example.com), who will be pleased to give informal advice.
+They should be addressed to the Finance Director (email@example.com), who will be pleased to give informal advice.
 Applications for placement should contain a C.V. and a cover letter with details of the time frame that you would be available, including the number of days per week, and the learning objectives you hope to achieve.
 Applications are then forwarded to the appropriate staff team and are vetted through a selection process.
 Wherever possible, an interview will be conducted with the prospective volunteer/intern in person or over the phone.
 Prior to starting the role, an agreement between the volunteer/intern and the organisation will be signed.
 This sets out the remit of the role, agreed working days and times, and expectations on both sides.